How to Start an LLC in Texas

 Indicate whether your LLC will be member-managed or manager-managed, and include the name and address of each member or manager.

 This entry is optional.
-The Certificate of Formation already states that you may form an LLC in Texas for any lawful purpose.
-You can include a more specific business purpose, but it’s not required.
+The Certificate of Formation already states that you may form an LLC in Texas for any lawful purpose, so while you may list a more specific purpose, one isn’t required.

 You can include additional provisions or leave this optional section blank.

-This is the person filing your certificate.
+This is the person who files your Certificate.
 They do not otherwise have to be associated with your LLC.

 This is where your organizer must sign and date the form.